-eScholarship@McGill, and eTheses available via the Catalogue, will be inaccessible on Wednesday May 18, from 10pm to midnight while maintenance work is being carried out on the server.
+eScholarship@McGill as well as eTheses and locally digitized materials accessible through the Catalogue will be unavailable on Monday, October 29, 2012 from 10:00pm to midnight while maintenance work is being carried out on the server.

 Cultural Practices of Intermediality addresses this question through two case studies: the stage and the visual arts.
 In the eighteenth and nineteenth centuries, print proliferated in the theatrical and artistic realms, whether in books, magazines, libretti, playbills or printed images, to name but a few examples.